 4. The Electoral College

-The US uses the Electoral College system to elect the president.
-Each state has electors based on its number of members in Congress.
-There are 538 electors, and a candidate needs 270 electoral votes to win.
-When voters cast their ballot in the general election, they’re technically choosing electors who will vote for their preferred candidate.
+A president is elected by the US through the Electoral College system.
+The electors are based on each state’s number of members in Congress.
+There are 538 electors; a candidate must garner 270 electoral votes for a win.
+In voting in the general election, voters are essentially electing the electors who will vote for their preferred candidate.

 5. How to Vote